1828 State of the Union Address

 The 1828 State of the Union Address was written by John Quincy Adams, on Tuesday, December 2, 1828.
 It was read to both houses of the 20th United States Congress by a clerk on that day.
 He said, "If the enjoyment in profusion of the bounties of Providence forms a suitable subject of mutual gratulation and grateful acknowledgment, we are admonished at this return of the season when the representatives of the nation are assembled to deliberate upon their concerns to offer up the tribute of fervent and grateful hearts for the never failing mercies of Him who ruleth over all."

+The president noted the importance of continued improvement of the Navy by saying:Arrangements have been made for the preservation of the live oak timber growing on the lands of the United States, and for its reproduction, to supply at future and distant days the waste of that most valuable material for ship building by the great consumption of it yearly for the commercial as well as for the military marine of our country.